OctopusDeploy/blog/blog/2022-q3/getting-started-with-bamboo/index.md

 Now, add the push docker task:

-- Click on **add Task** and search for 'Docker'
+- Click on **Add task** and search for 'Docker'
-- Set the command to Build a Docker Image
+- Set the command to Push a Docker Image
 - Set the repository to be [Your DockerHub Username]/[The tag of your image]
 - Check **Use the agent's native credentials**
 - Click **Save**